Kiranshankarbhat007/Portfolio/README.md

 # [Project 10: Comcast Telecom Consumer Complaints EDA](https://github.com/Kiranshankarbhat007/Data-Science-and-ML-Projects-/blob/master/ComCast%20.ipynb)

 Comcast is an American global telecommunication company.
-The firm has be en providing terrible customer service.
+The firm has been providing terrible customer service.
 They continue to fall short despite repeated promises to improve.
-Only last month (October 2016) the authority fined them a $2.3 million, after receiving over 1000 consumer complaints.
-The existing database will serve as a repository of public customer complaints filed against Comcast.
+Only last month (October 2016) the authority fined them a $2.3 million, after receiving over 1000 consumer complaints.The existing database will serve as a repository of public customer complaints filed against Comcast.
 It will help to pin down what is wrong with Comcast's customer service.
+* It is basically a EDA task to know what happened for the company to provide a good service.
+* We are analysing the data and visualizing it for the better understanding of what's wrong.
+* The Data contains about the coustomer and there related services and complaints.
+* So we should give the insight about tha data to the company by analysing the data visually.

 #### Task:
    Exploratory Data Analysis.